 This Tinseltown snafu echoes the awkward gaffe at the 2015 Miss Universe pageant, when presenter Steve Harvey erroneously announced Miss Colombia, Ariadna Gutiérrez Arévalo, as the contest’s winner only to reveal the true winner, Miss Philippines, Pia Wurtzbach, moments later.

 Such cringeworthy flubs are painful for all involved: While the victims want to bury their heads in the sand, onlookers suffer excruciating third-party shame.
 Yet embarrassing moments are an inevitable part of life.
 Shame is a deeply uncomfortable human emotion, but professor of research Brené Brown teaches how to be vulnerable and to survive shame with your dignity intact.
 Own up to your errors and admit fallibility.
 Doing so can foster feelings of shame, a deep sense of inferiority that feeds upon “secrecy, silence and judgment.”
 Shame saps courage, isolates people and prevents constructive discourse.
 However, empathy is shame’s antidote; it allows people to relate to each other with unabashed, genuine emotions.
 Therefore, the two most powerful words you can say to someone who is suffering the agony of personal shame are “me, too.”

-To learn to handle this human foible, read getAbstract’s top five summaries on overcoming embarrassment and leading with humility:
+To learn to handle this human foible, we recommend these five reads on overcoming embarrassment and leading with humility: